william60302/IoT_Team2/README.md

 # Functions
 The following charts shows the functions we aimed to put into our project at the beginning.
-(The items with a checkmark in the "Finished" column are the ones we have completed in this product.)
+(The components with a checkmark in the "Finished" column are the ones we have completed in this product.)

 ### Monitor
 | Components | Functions | Finished |